Bell Bottoms, Boubous, and Beyond: The Fusion of Western and Indigenous Styles in 1970s Nigeria

 Beyond the Streets: Fashion as Social and Political Expression

 Where colonialism had sought to erase African identity, fashion in the 1970s became a way to push back.
 It was a rebellion against Westernisation — the very force that had long defined what was fashionable, what was sophisticated, and what was worth emulating.
-The youth no longer saw Western fashion as the epitome of style.
-Instead, they sought to create something uniquely their own, a fusion of global influences and indigenous pride.
-In this new era of self-expression, wearing clothes that had a direct connection to Nigeria’s cultural heritage became an act of defiance, a refusal to be moulded in the image of the coloniser.
+The youth of the 1970s explicitly rejected the notion that Western fashion held a monopoly on style.
+Instead, they engaged in a process of creative synthesis, fusing global trends with distinctly local references to forge an aesthetic that was defiantly their own.
+In this context, wearing garments rooted in Nigerian heritage became a refusal to conform to the stylistic blueprint of the former coloniser and a confident assertion of a new, self-determined cultural authority.

 A New Language of Identity